Ayetullah/ToolForge/FILE_STORAGE_SETUP.md

 ## 🔍 Testing

 ### Local Storage
-- Files stored in `./storage` directory
+- Files stored in `./storage` directory (configurable via `FileStorage:LocalPath`)
-- Accessible via presigned URLs with tokens
+- Accessible via presigned URLs with tokens: `/api/files/download/{key}?token=...`

-### S3
-- Requires AWS credentials
-- Bucket must exist
-- IAM permissions required

-### MinIO
-- Use docker-compose for local development
-- Access MinIO Console at `http://localhost:9001`
-- Default credentials: `minioadmin` / `minioadmin123`
+- Files are organized by folder structure in the storage directory

 ## 📝 Notes

-- All adapters use the same `IFileStorage` interface
-- Switching storage types requires only configuration change
+- Files are stored locally on the server
-- Presigned URLs are generated differently:
+- Presigned URLs use token-based authentication
-  - **Local**: Token-based URLs (`/api/files/download/{key}?token=...`)
-  - **S3**: AWS presigned URLs
-  - **MinIO**: MinIO presigned URLs
-- File keys are generated consistently across all adapters
+- File keys are generated consistently with timestamp and random GUID
 - Folder structure is preserved in file keys
+- All file operations are async and support cancellation tokens